I have experience working at the largest alarm company in the nation.

 - If you have a gate code to your backyard or house, make sure that the alarm company has this.
 They will give it to the authorities so that they can access the property.
 This is just a good idea in general, especially in the case of a fire or medical emergency, where seconds can make the difference.

 - Make sure that the person who is responding to the house to meet the police has a key and knows how to get into the house.
 If they unlock the door for the police, oftentimes they will check around to make sure that everything is okay, which is a lot better than just sending in your neighbor all by himself.

 - Make sure that your alarm company has descriptions for each zone.
 Sometimes, especially if the technician gets in a hurry, he will not program the alarm to show anything except a zone number.
-"Alarm Zone 3" does not tell police very much!
-Of course, neither does "Alarm Billy's Window".
+"Alarm Zone 3" does not tell the police very much!
+Of course, neither does "Alarm Billy's Window."
 Set up your zones so that anyone would be able to find which zone is causing the alarm.

 5. Your Alarm System Has Automatic Codes

 When alarm systems are installed, they have a set code out of the box so that the technician and the new owner can arm and disarm it easily while installing and learning how to operate the system.
 What most owners do not realize is that this code is the same for almost every alarm system, regardless of brand.

 If your code is 1-2-3-4, I'm talking to you.